labinnovationdocapost/leia-api-python-sdk/README.md

     print("Exception when calling AnnotationApi->untag_annotation: %s\n" % e)

 # create an instance of the API class
-api_instance = leiaapi/generated.AnnotationApi(leiaapi/generated.ApiClient(configuration))
+api_instance = leiaapi.generated.AnnotationApi(leiaapi.generated.ApiClient(configuration))
-body = leiaapi/generated.Object() # Object | The new prediction that should be associated to document in this annotation, in free form json token = 'token_example' # str | The login token obtained via GET /login/{api_key}
+body = leiaapi.generated.Object() # Object | The new prediction that should be associated to document in this annotation, in free form json token = 'token_example' # str | The login token obtained via GET /login/{api_key}
 annotation_id = 'annotation_id_example' # str | The id of the annotation to modify
 name = 'name_example' # str | The new name of the annotation (won't change if not set) (optional)